DIR is now evaluating patients to receive treatment for CCSVI (Chronic Cerebrospinal Venous Insufficiency).

 Yes.
 Our physician has completed a fellowship in Neuroradiology and Interventional Radiology.
 Since neuroradiologic and interventional techniques are the ones used in the treatment of CCSVI patients, we feel fellowship training is very important to ensuring expert care for our patients.

 The procedures which we are performing on patients (venogram and angioplasty) have been in use for many decades.
-Endovenous angioplasty and stenting are established and safe techniques in their application to the venous obstructions seen in the jugular and azygos veins.
+Endovenous angioplasty are established and safe techniques in their application to the venous obstructions seen in the jugular and azygos veins.
 These procedures are therefore not experimental for indications other than CCSVI.
-We do not know if treating these types of blockages will have any benefit for patients with MS. Symptoms such as fatigue, headache, insomnia, impaired cognition and vision, disturbed balance, heat intolerance, numbness, stiffness, tremors, weakness, urinary and bowel disturbances, etc. are often present in patients with blockages of the jugular or azygos veins and may respond to angioplasty.
+We do not know if treating these types of blockages will have assured benefits for patients with MS. Symptoms such as fatigue, headache, insomnia, impaired cognition (brain fog) and vision, disturbed balance, heat intolerance, numbness, stiffness, tremors, weakness, urinary and bowel disturbances, etc. are often present in patients with blockages of the jugular or azygos veins and improvements in the symptoms may be seen post-procedure.

 The FDA has issued a general warning for “potential dangers of unproven treatment for multiple sclerosis” and specifically the procedures related to studies with balloon angioplasty devices or stents.
 We wanted to forward you the link to the FDA website, below, for awareness.